lemieux-lab/BamQuery/docs/source/examples.rst

 .. _Genomic_and_ERE_Anno_by_Region_Full:

-`3_Genomic_and_ERE_Anno_by_Region_Full.csv`:
+**3_Genomic_and_ERE_Anno_by_Region_Full.csv**:

-For a given peptide at a given location, BamQuery reports a consensus biotype according to all the overlapping biotypes at the given genomic location. |br|
+For a given peptide at a given location, BamQuery reports a consensus biotype according to all overlapping biotypes at the genomic location (either from Ensembl or from Repeat Masker annotations). |br|
-Each biotype, whether from Ensembl or Repeat Masker annotations, has equal weight in the calculation of the consensus, which is based on the frequencies of the biotype at the location.
+First, BamQuery reports a consensus ``Annotation Frequencies`` in which each overlapping biotype has equal weight in the consensus calculation.
+This biotype is based on the frequencies of the biotype at the location. |br|
+Second, BamQuery reports a consensus ``Weighted Biotype`` in which each overlapping biotype is weighted according to the coefficients estimated with the ``EM`` algorithm.
+These coefficients are used in the consensus calculation to determine the percentage contribution to each biotype.

 For example:

 One location was collected for a given peptide.
-	(a) In the same location the peptide overlaps in frame two transcripts of a canonical protein (``100% in_frame``).
+	(a) In the same location the peptide overlaps in frame two transcripts of a canonical protein (``In_frame``).
-	(b) In the same location the peptide overlaps the 3'UTR of one transcript of the same canonical protein (``100% 3'UTR``).
+	(b) In the same location the peptide overlaps the 3'UTR of one transcript of the same canonical protein (``3'UTR``).
-	(c) In the same location the peptide overlaps an ERE region (``100% ERE``).
+	(c) In the same location the peptide overlaps an ERE region (``ERE``).

-The final biotype for the peptide at the given location corresponds to: |br|
+The final biotype corresponding to the ``Annotation Frequencies`` for the peptide at the given location is given as: |br|
-``In_frame : 50%, 3'UTR : 25%, ERE : 25%``. i.e, Computaiton doesn't take into consideration the transcription expression!.
+``In_frame : 50%, 3'UTR : 25%, ERE : 25%``. i.e, RNA-seq reads are attributed to each biotype according to the annotation frequencies at the location.

+The final biotype corresponding to the ``Weighted Biotype`` for the peptide at the given location is given as: |br|
+``In_frame : 75%, Introns : 19%, 3'UTR : 6%``. i.e, RNA-seq reads are attributed to each biotype according to the coefficients estimated using the ``EM`` algorithm.

 Best guess :
-			1. 'In_Frame' if it is among the genomic position biotypes.
+			1. ``In_frame``, if the biotye is among the genomic position biotypes.
 			2. Otherwise, the biotype with the highest percentage representation in annotation frequencies.
-If BamQuery detects that all biotypes have equal representation, it will report all of them as the "Best guess".
+If BamQuery detects that all biotypes have equal representation, it will report all of them as the ``Best guess``.

 .. thumbnail:: _images/genomic_and_ERE_Anno_by_Region_Full.jpg